Jayllyz/setupWSL/more.md

 ### [eza](https://github.com/eza-community/eza)

-exa is a modern replacement for `ls`, it adds more features and a better UI.
+eza is a modern replacement for `ls`, it adds more features and a better UI.

 ```bash
 sudo apt install eza -y